 Before completing college, Mary Mac had experienced the death of four friends – two teenagers to drunk drivers and two college students to inoperable cancer.
-Later she would sustain many other deaths of family members and close friends including the murder of her former husband’s 11 year-old daughter, which took them on an 18 year journey to help solve the crime.
+Later she would sustain many other deaths of family members and close friends including the murder of her 11 year-old stepdaughter, which took them on an 18 year journey to help solve the crime.
+(NY Post Article here).
 It was these life experiences that led her to become involved in the field of bereavement.